SovnSkyrim/QWEST/README.md

   - Invulnerable During Transformation: Enabled
 - If you want to be a Werebear instead:
   - Immersion : Werebear : Enabled

+#### Heartbreaker (Optional)
+- Main Settings
+    - Learn Spell Power: Enabled
+    - It gives you a power to put npcs in stagger once per IRL hour so you can rip their hearts, you can also bind it so you can do it anytime.

 #### Immersive HUD
 - Activation